In the auction session, the Exchange invites offers from fresh sellers for quantities short-delivered (10 shares of Titan in the below example)

 Example:

 Exchange ensures that if you buy shares, you get credit for the shares.
-Now, assume Client A bought 10 shares of Titan from Client B and Client B doesn’t authorize these shares on CDSL, then the Exchange will treat this as a ‘Short Delivery’ on T+1.
+Now, assume Client A bought 10 shares of Titan from Client B and Client B doesn’t authorise these shares on CDSL, then the Exchange will treat this as a ‘Short Delivery’ on T+1.

 Now what happens is that the Exchange conducts an Auction and buys these shares for Client A in the Auction market and gives delivery of these shares to Client A on T+2 instead of T+1.